 ACCESS provides pathways to work, training and education opportunities for women in Sydney impacted by homelessness, domestic and family violence, and social disadvantage.

 What is the ACCESS Program?

 Through one-on-one mentoring and tailored learning opportunities, ACCESS supports women to improve their confidence, economic safety, and wellbeing.
 ACCESS offers an innovative and responsive model of support to women by facilitating access to the next step in their journey towards economic safety.
 The program seeks to:

-- build on women’s strengths to improve their confidence, resilience and capabilities.
+- build on women’s strengths to improve their knowledge, skills, and confidence.

 “My mentor speaks my language – for women whose English is not that great, it would be great for them to have a mentor who speaks their same language” - ACCESS Mentee